robertjchristian/MRC/PENDING/MRC41.md

 - MOR Staking period can be set by the user or administrator (for non-automatic groups) at any time;
 - MOR Staking period cannot be decreased;
 - MOR Staking period can be increased.
 At the time of the transaction, the new multiplier will be applied.
-- until the end of MOR Staking period, the user will not be able to withdraw their MOR rewards.
+- Until the end of MOR Staking period, the user will not be able to withdraw their MOR rewards.

-## Relation to Builder Rewards
+## MOR Staking in Relation to Builder Rewards
-1. Staking of MOR toward a MOR20 Project will inform the reward rate of MOR distributed to that project.
-2. Staking MOR will be Staked until both:
-A. After the Token Generation Event of a MOR20 Project or Launch o the MRC21 Project.
+- A. Projects are listed on the decentralized registry with their MOR20 or MRC21 addresses.
+- B. Projects Staking of MOR rewards into the future to increase reputation ranking, the longer the higher the power factor.
+- C. MOR Staking toward Project get a proportion of the total emissions from the 24% rewards to Builders.
+- D. Projects added to front ends / user interfaces after passing a public audit.

+### Advanced Version of MOR Staking for Builders:
-B. After the MOR fees paid to the Morpheus Protocol Owned Liquidity exceed that of the MOR rewards paid out by the Protocol.
+- A. Staking MOR releases only after the MOR fees paid to the Morpheus Protocol Owned Liquidity exceed that of the MOR rewards paid out by the Protocol.
+- B. Projects activated into front end by enough Weight holders signalling as proven by on chain record of Code Contributions.

 ## Changes to Smart Contracts
 The Distribution contract and related interfaces will change.
 Updates to the smart contract on the network will need to be made.

 ## Timelines
-8 weeks from June 21st 2024.
+10 weeks from June 21st 2024.